-Pillar also offers many other services that high net worth investors need help with at critical moments of their lives, including:
+Pillar also offers many other services that high net worth clients need help with at critical moments of their lives, including:

 The Final Word on Private Banking vs Wealth Management

-Some banks call their private banking clients “wealth management private banking clients.”
-By mixing these terms together, they are sowing confusion and clouding the very stark differences between private banking and wealth management.
+Some private banks offer services to “wealth management private banking clients.”
+By mixing these terms together, they are sowing confusion and clouding the very stark differences between wealth management and private banking.

 Private banking is procedural; wealth management is strategic.

 One is a service.
 One is a partnership, forged to help you live your life in the best possible way, secure your future, and protect your wealth.
 They are not in opposition.
-They are complimentary services serving distinct purposes.
+They are complementary services serving distinct needs.

-When you try to mix the two, you end up with a vastly diluted quality of service in your wealth management, and your confidence in your future will be strained and uncertain.
+When you try to mix wealth management and private banking, you may end up with a vastly diluted quality of service in your wealth management, and your confidence in your future will be strained and uncertain.
 Your best advice is to use these complimentary services for the purposes they were created for.